ShawonSUSTSWE/ShawonSUSTSWE/README.md

 # Assalamu Alaikum!!

 I am Mohammed Mazhar Ali Shawon.
 I'm Currently Studying Software Engineering at Shahjalal University of Science & Technology, Sylhet.
 Since I was little I was always fascinated by Computers.
-I played games on my computer since I was 5.
-I watched hackers being cool in the movies and wanted to be in IT sector.
-Never thought in my life that I would actually get to study Software Enginnering when I grew up.
+So, It is almost like a dream come true when I got to study Software Engineering.

 <!--
 **ShawonSUSTSWE/ShawonSUSTSWE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.